hknd23/idcempy/paper.md

 lower-category discrete outcomes.
-In contrast, `IDCeMPy` is a comprehensive Python package that offers researchers the possibility of estimating and assessing the performance of inflated ordered probit models with and without correlated errors, the Middle-Inflated Ordered Probit, and inflated MNL models.
-Its main forte is that it entirely depends on Python standard libraries such as NumPy, pandas, and SciPy, allowing it to be easily extensible and more efficient than the STATA packages mentioned above.
+In contrast, `IDCeMPy` is a comprehensive Python package that offers researchers the possibility of estimating and assessing the performance of inflated ordered probit models with and without correlated errors, the Middle-Inflated Ordered Probit with and without correlated errors, and inflated MNL models.
+Its main forte is that it entirely depends on Python standard libraries such as `NumPy`, `pandas`, and `SciPy`, allowing it to be easily extensible and more efficient than the STATA packages mentioned above.

 # Package Architecture